softwarefactory-project/sf-docs/docs/user/submitpatches.rst

  Could not connect to gerrit.
  Enter your gerrit username: {user-name}
- Trying again with ssh://{user-name}@{fqdn}:29418/p1 Creating a git remote called "gerrit" that maps to:
+ Trying again with ssh://{user-name}@{fqdn}:29418/p1 Creating a git remote called "gerrit" that maps to: ssh://{user-name}@{fqdn}:29418/p1
-         ssh://{user-name}@{fqdn}:29418/p1

 Submit a patch
 --------------

-Before starting to work it is a good practice to setup a branch and work on it.
-The branch name will be displayed as the topic for the patch(es) you are going to create from it, so give it a meaningful name like bug/{bug-id}, title-bug-fix, ...
+Before starting to work it is a good practice to create a specific development branch and work on it.
+The branch name will be displayed as the topic for the patch(es) you are going to create on it, so give it a meaningful name like bug/{bug-id}, title-bug-fix, ...

 To create a branch: